 The proposed project would rely on the elimination of ESHA for the construction of active sports fields, a non-resource dependent use, and therefore will be entirely degraded by the proposed development and the eventual human activities on the subject site.
 The proposed project is therefore inconsistent with Coastal Act Section 30240 and must be denied.
-Near the bottom of Page 26, the Staff Report states: As noted above, the Commission's staff ecologist has found that in the absence of mowing of vegetation, the Disturbed Encelia Scrub would provide foraging and potentially nesting habitat for the California gnatcatcher and would qualify as ESHA.
-At the June 13 hearing, Executive Director Charles Lester noted that, since a determination had been made confirming ESHA and that the appropriate findings had been provided, Staff may now commence with enforcing the Coastal Act with regard to the City's unpermitted development activities.
-I support the Staff in this course of action, and trust that the Commission will not be rendering any decision on the City's application for the Sunset Ridge project until this enforcement issue is resolved.
+Near the bottom of Page 26, the staff report states: As noted above, the Commission's staff ecologist has found that in the absence of mowing of vegetation, the Disturbed Encelia Scrub would provide foraging and potentially nesting habitat for the California gnatcatcher and would qualify as ESHA.
+At the June 13 hearing, Executive Director Charles Lester noted that, since a determination had been made confirming ESHA and that the appropriate findings had been provided, staff may now commence with enforcing the Coastal Act with regard to the City's unpermitted development activities.
+I support the staff in this course of action, and trust that the Commission will not be rendering any decision on the City's application for the Sunset Ridge project until this enforcement issue is resolved.
+It is also apparent that Commissioners are concerned about this issue of enforcement action preceding consideration of the application, as expressed in their discussions of both the Shea and Sunset Ridge applications.
 Along with other members of the public, I look forward to Executive Director Lester's report to the Commission on this issue at the July hearing in Chula Vista.
 PROPOSED PLANTING OF ENCELIA AT SUNSET RIDGE It should not escape anyone's attention that the City is now proposing to plant Encelia californica in those parts of the Sunset Ridge project site closest to existing residences.
-This is appropriate, given that the City Fire Department regards Encelia californica as a "fire-resistive species," but it further demonstrates that the City is acting in bad faith when it claims that California Encelia must be mowed and sprayed - both on Sunset Ridge and on Newport Banning Ranch - in the name of fuel modification.
-CONCLUSION Thank you for the opportunity provide these comments.
+This is appropriate, given that the City Fire Department regards Encelia californica as a "fire-resistive species," but it demonstrates bad faith on the part of City representatives, who consistently claim that this same plant species must be mowed and sprayed - both on Sunset Ridge and on Newport Banning Ranch - in the name of fuel modification.
+CONCLUSION Thank you for the opportunity to provide these comments.
 If you have questions, please call me at (562) 477-2181 or send e-mail to robb@hamiltonbiological.com.
-Sincerely, Robert A. Hamilton Lobert Alamition President, Hamilton Biological, Inc.
+Sincerely, Robert A. Hamilton President, Hamilton Biological, Inc.